mlohajner/AFST/afst2/README.md

 # AFST2 - Analytic File Sync Tool 2 (NOT version 2)

-AFST2 is the same tool, same usage, same philosophy as the original AFST **with significant twist.**
+The **2** denotes the two-sided/cooperative architecture:
-The 2 denotes the two-sided/cooperative architecture:
+While AFST operates single-sided, AFST2 allows both ends to participate in the operation.
-AFST operates single-sided, while AFST2 can have both endpoints participate in the operation.
+Otherwise, AFST2 is the same tool, with the same usage and philosophy as the original AFST.

 ## Usage